 Likewise, many things in life are temporary.
 Phases in life don’t last a life span.
 Situations come and go, and we always have new problems.
 Neither do our material possessions — the money we hoard for a better future, that next educational paper we strive to excel, the next improvement at our job.

-Feelings — we forget them.
-Memories — we lose them.
+Feelings — we lose them.
+Memories — we forget them.
 People don’t quite last, either.
 Either the relationships expire, or the person does.
-Through the funny tricks of time, and our minds that fail us and each other.
+Through the funny tricks of time, our minds fail us and others.

-When our security and purpose in life are only found in the things in life, we will find life crippling and purposeless when these things change.
+When our security and purpose in life are only found in the things of this world, we will find life crippling and purposeless when these things change.

 We live in a broken world, because humanity is fundamentally messed up.
 How can we achieve long-lasting happiness in a world such as this?
 Are we supposed to ‘live our best life’ and ‘be yourself’ on our limited human terms?
 Considering our conflicting ambitions where we all desire to have our way, it’s clear why the world is in this state.

 In the end, all we’re left with is grief and tears.
 And what then?